charissero/Routes/design.md

 - If the user clicks **"Take this route again"**, the system will load to the home page with the user's selected route, a map image, and their starting and finishing destination on the full screen.

 ## How the System will handle variations and Non-Functional Considerations
-This design incorporates both the primary user flows and key variations outlined in the requirements.
-While the wireflow primarily illustrates the standard process (e.g., selecting and confirming a route), it also accounts for alternative scenarios such as unavailable routes, declined location access, or user-requested modifications.
-These variations are handled through contextual UI elements like pop-ups, inline messages, and alternative route suggestions, ensuring a seamless user experience.
-For detailed logic and system responses, refer to the Requirements Specification.
+While the wireflow primarily illustrates the standard process, **variations** noted in the requirements such as unavailable routes, declined location access, or user-requested modifications will be handled through contextual UI elements like pop-ups, inline messages, and alternative route suggestions, ensuring a seamless user experience.

 ## Wireframe/Wireflow - Please zoom in if needed.
 ![Routeswireflow](https://github.com/user-attachments/assets/360e74e4-db27-43d8-ac45-486c5f6cf3f5)